Lemonade (album): Art and literature

-The character of Catherine of Aragon in the West End musical Six, originated by Jarnéia Richard-Noel, was inspired by Lemonade-era Beyoncé.
+The character of Catherine of Aragon in the West End musical Six, originated by Jarnéia Richard-Noel (pictured), was inspired by Lemonade-era Beyoncé.

 Lemonade has inspired artists in media other than music, including art, literature, film, television, and theatre.
-Misha Green, creator of the 2020 television series Lovecraft Country, described how Lemonade inspired the direction and flow of the show's score, saying: "What Beyoncé did on Lemonade, with bringing in the poems and taking us on this collage of a journey, that wasn't just music and visuals.
-[It was] also words and using those words as a score."
-Bill Condon, director of the film Beauty and the Beast (2017) says the visuals behind Lemonade inspired him for the movie: "You look at Beyoncé's brilliant movie Lemonade, this genre is taking on so many different forms...
+Misha Green, creator of the 2020 television series Lovecraft Country, described how Lemonade inspired the direction and flow of the show's score, saying: "What Beyoncé did on Lemonade, with bringing in the poems and taking us on this collage of a journey, that wasn't just music and visuals; [it was] also about words and using those words as a score."
+Bill Condon, director of the film Beauty and the Beast (2017), said the visuals of Lemonade inspired him: "You look at Beyoncé's brilliant movie Lemonade, this genre is taking on so many different forms...
 I do think that this very old-school break-out-into-song traditional musical is something that people understand again and really want.".

 The Royal National Theatre's 2018 production of Shakespeare's Antony and Cleopatra featured a costume inspired by Lemonade, with costume designer Evie Gurney describing how she wanted to draw a parallel between Cleopatra and Beyoncé, as the latter is "a woman in the public eye who was subject to a lot of scrutiny [and] actually created a platform for herself to take back the narrative of her own story, and it was an extraordinary act of power."
 The character of Catherine of Aragon in the West End and Broadway musical Six was inspired by "Lemonade-era Beyoncé".
 Ellie Kendrick's 2018 play Hole at the Royal Court was described by its directors as "a stage version of Beyoncé's Lemonade album", as an artwork about feminism and historical oppression of women that consists of song, dance and spoken word.

 Fashion stylist Salvador Camarena paid homage to Lemonade by designing a room dedicated to the album during Modernism Week, saying "That album is such a visually stunning album.
 There are so many iconic looks from the video, I kind of wanted to implement that world into that room."
 The young adult anthology A Phoenix First Must Burn edited by Patrice Caldwell, which explores "the Black experience through fantasy, science fiction, and magic", has the aim of "evoking Beyoncé's Lemonade for a teen audience".
 A 2017 video game titled "Lemonade Rage" was created in homage to Lemonade and the "Hold Up" music video.
 The cover of Marvel's 2017 America comic book paid homage to the "Formation" music video, with its illustrator saying "America is a comic that is all about representation, feminism and fighting for what's right...
 I could think of no better parallel than Beyoncé."

 Marie Claire named lemonade drop as one of the most influential pop culture moments of the 2010s.